1947 Tennessee A&I Tigers football team

-The 1947 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MAA) during the 1947 college football season.
-In their fourth season under head coach Henry Kean, the Tigers compiled a perfect 10–0 record, won the MAA championship, and outscored opponents by a total of 293 to 58.
+The 1947 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MWAA) during the 1947 college football season.
+In their fourth season under head coach Henry Kean, the Tigers compiled a perfect 10–0 record, won the MWAA championship, and outscored opponents by a total of 293 to 58.
 The team was also recognized as black college national champion for the second consecutive season.

 Tennessee A&I had an enrollment of 2,204 students in the fall of 1947.